Thompson8/school-app/README.md

 This is a simple fullstack demo application.
 Where the user assumes the role of a school administrator.
 The user can manage courses and studens using the app.

 The backend is implemented using Spring Boot, while the frontend is implemented with Angular.

+There are some sample images of the application, in the images folder.